Photography Terminology Explained

 NiMH ( Nickel-Metal Hydride) Battery

-NiMH (Nickel-Metal Hydride) battery is one of the rechargeable batteries for digital cameras, camcorders and other small electronic devices.
-An NiMH battery does not need to completely discharge its energy before it can be recharged.
+NiMH (Nickel-Metal Hydride) battery is one of the rechargeable batteries for digital cameras, camcorders, and other small electronic devices.
+A NiMH battery does not need to completely discharge its energy before it can be recharged.

 Noise is the noticeable shadow, grainy look, or flecks of color found on digital images caused by image artifacts.
 Noise is the same as electronic noise.